nickbrandt/gitlab-ui/.gitlab/issue_templates/add-component.md

 Make sure these are completed before closing the issue, with a link to the relevant commit, if applicable.

-1. [ ] Component wrapped and available in Storybook
+1. [ ] Component wrapped, tests added and available in Storybook
 2. [ ] Storybook knobs provided for all parameters
 3. [ ] Related patterns added
 4. [ ] Mentioned new available component in Slack